About Padmanabhapuram Palace

 Suchindram Thanumalaya Temple

 Devoted to Lord Shiva, Lord Vishnu and Lord Brahma, Suchindram Thanumalaya Temple is a popular Hindu temple in Tamil Nadu.
-Constructed, brilliantly with an imposing height of 134 feet, each nook and corner of the temple depicts the age-old tradition of South Indian temple architecture.
+Constructed, brilliantly with an imposing height of 134 feet, each nook and corner of the Suchindram temple depicts the age-old tradition of South Indian temple architecture.
 Every panel and pillar supporting the holy abode proudly display Hindu mythology in the form of curved sculptures and inscriptions.
-Images of Vigneshwari, the female form of Vinayaka and the scene of Geethopathesa to parthasarathi in the form of Trinity can be encountered only in this temple.
+Images of Vigneshwari, the female form of Vinayaka and the scene of Geethopathesa to parthasarathi in the form of Trinity can be encountered only in the Suchindram temple.